Last Updated: 2 months ago

-They love human attention, if your pet Siamese is making a lot of noise, it may require a little assistance.
+They love human attention; if your pet Siamese is making a lot of noise, it may require a little assistance.

 DO SIAMESE CATS GET LONELY?

 Yes!
-Siamese are social cats and for ages have been living in the company of humans and other cats.
+Siamese are social cats and, for ages, have been living in the company of humans and other cats.
 So, if this cat is left alone for extended periods of time, it might get lonely and depressed.
 These cats thrive on attention and companionship.

-It’s best to adopt two Siamese instead of one if you do not have any other pet at home.
+It’s best to adopt two Siamese instead of one if you do not have any other pets at home.
 Also, this cat is best suited for cat parents who prefer to spend most of their day at home.

 ARE SIAMESE GOOD INDOOR CATS?